Billy Meeske: Military service

-First reign as Heavyweight Champion of Australia
+First reign as heavyweight champion of Australia

 Meeske was back in Australia in 1920 and became an instructor at the Victorian Railways Institute and at some point became physical instructor for the Essendon Football Club.
-In February he directed an athletic program during which he demonstrated Russian Dance, Ju-Jitsu, and weight lifting.
+In February he directed an athletic program during which he demonstrated Russian dance, jiu-jitsu, and weightlifting.
 In April he issued a challenge wagering twenty pounds that no light heavyweight wrestler in Australia could beat him in a catch-as-catch-can style best of three falls match.
 As of September 1920 it was being suggested that he may have a superior physique to respected wrestler Clarence Weber, and he challenged Weber to put the heavy-weight championship on the line, but later learnt that Weber had officially retired in 1913 and as such claimed to be the Australian heavyweight champion and stated that he was willing to defend the title against any challenger including Weber.
 Weber declined to wrestle Meeske unless he was paid one hundred pounds, and in 1921 it was suggested that there were no worthy opponents for Meeske in Australia.
 In August 1921 he wrestled his first match after the war defeating Billy Tonkin.

-In January 1922 Meeske had a Ju-Jitsu match against Billy McGarvey.
+In January 1922 Meeske had a jiu-jitsu match against Billy McGarvey.
 Professional wrestling was described as having almost lapsed out of existence in Australia as of 1922, and in late January the company Country Stadiums Ltd. moved to reinvigorate the sport organizing for Meeske to wrestle Billy Kopsch under their auspices in March.
 Victorian wrestler, Bert Potts, challenged Meeske for the Australian championship before Meeske had wrestled Kopsch.
 As the scheduled date approached Meeske delayed the match by a fortnight, but by April it had still not taken place, with Kopsch stating he had not heard any news regarding it.
 As of July 1922 Meeske was still claiming the heavyweight championship and giving wrestling demonstrations with Billy Tonkin, and in July he issued a challenge claiming he was able to throw any twelve wrestlers in Australia within an hour.